Skip to content

 Signature-Input

 Defines which components are signed.
 Required components: @method, @path, content-digest, content-type.
+A request that sends no body signs @method and @path only — the endpoints that take no body say so.

 Signature-Input: sig1=(@method @path content-digest content-type);created=1705900000;keyid="your_key_id";alg="ed25519"